 How do you know when a GOP election ad is lying?
 Its lips move.
 And religious conservatives will do whatever it takes to force religion on all children in public schools.
 Their newest trick?
 Fake school assemblies.

 I like Huffington Post for their political coverage.
 That’s what drew me to them in the beginning.
 Even as they changed their view point to be harder on the Obama Administration, I still read it every day.
 However editorial changes over the last few months have pushed me to stop recommending the site and to avoid linking to them in the future.

 We are told we are “affected” by skepticism that we only believe what we see.
 Our minds are small, we are told, unable to grasp the whole “truth” of the vast universe.
-We are told that there would be no art or romance and we would live in a dreary world indeed.
+We are told that there would no art or romance and we would live in a dreary world indeed.
 We are told children need to believe or all light in the world would be extinguished — What the hell!?!

-What is interesting about the editorial is if you substitute “Jesus” or “God” for “Santa Claus” you can read some of the very same arguments used to rebut those who don’t believe in any of it.
+What is interesting about the editorial is if you substitute “Jesus” or “God” for “Santa Claus” you can read some of the very same arguments used to rebut those who don’t believe in any of them.

 Virginia, your little friends are right.
 They have been affected by the skepticism of a skeptical age.
 They do not believe except what they see.
 They think that nothing can be which is not comprehensible by their minds.
 We may not know everything about this great universe of ours, but we know there is the possibility we may learn.

 Read more in the latest episode of Secular Left